2016 in South Africa

 Events that have occurred in 2016 in South Africa.
 The incumbent President of South Africa was Jacob Zuma who was first elected in 2009 and was re-elected in 2014.
-Politically, South Africa has held municipal elections in 2016.
-The political party with the majority in most municipalities in 2016 South Africa is the African National Congress, however, the Democratic Alliance managed to gain the key metros of Johannesburg, Pretoria and Port Elizabeth.
+South Africa held municipal elections in 2016.
+The African National Congress remained the largest party in most municipalities, however, the Democratic Alliance took control of Johannesburg and Tshwane through minority governments and of Nelson Mandela Bay (Port Elizabeth) through a coalition.
 In international sport, a South African team of 68 athletes competed at the 2016 Summer Olympics.
-South Africa hosted the African football tournament, 2016 Africa Futsal Cup of Nations in April.
+South Africa hosted the 2016 Africa Futsal Cup of Nations in April.